 The truck company, truck owner, truck driver, trailer leasing companies, truck manufacturer and potential other parties, can be named as a defendant(s) during a civil trial.

-If the truck driver was operating in the big rig in an unsafe manner, under the influence of drugs and/or alcohol or engaging in distracted driving or negligent behavior – the drivers can be named as defendants in the case.
+If the truck driver was operating in the big rig in an unsafe manner, under the influence of drugs and/or alcohol, or engaging in distracted driving or negligent behavior – the drivers can be named as defendants in the case.
 Truck drivers have strict federal trucking guidelines to follow.
 In the event that these guidelines are not followed, drivers can be liable for the damages suffered by a plaintiff.

 What Damages are Available for Truck Accident Victims?

 In Minnesota, there are several types of damages available for truck accident victims.
-A truck accident victim that suffered injury may recover compensation for:
+A truck accident victim that suffered an injury may recover compensation for:

 - Past & future medical expense